DPRAHUL-2021/AI_Video_Analyser/README.md

 ---

-> _For any questions or support, please open an issue on
+> _For any questions or support, please open an issue on GitHub._